Angelguirao/TheRickAndMortyWebAPI/README.md

 1. Navigate to the `frontend` directory.
 2. Install dependencies with `npm install`.
-3. Customize the API URL in the `src/app/api.js` file, if needed.
-4. Launch the development server with `npm start`.
+3. Launch the development server with `npm start`.

 ## 🌈 Usage